Around the Island

-At the conclusion of the service you may well find yourself invited by the Pastor to enjoy island fruits and light refreshments in the nearby meeting hall with the congregation.
+At the conclusion of the service you may well find yourself invited by the congregation to enjoy island fruits and light refreshments in the nearby meeting hall.
 A lovely, authentic way to mix and mingle with local Cook Islanders!

 Rarotonga is the capital of the Cook Islands, and the main township on Rarotonga is Avarua.
-Avarua offers such essential services as the Post Office, banks (ANZ, Westpac, Western Union and the Bank of the Cook Islands (BCI), pharmacies, the Police Station, supermarkets, Punanga Nui Market for local produce and crafts, a department store, shops, cafes, bars and restaurants.
+Avarua offers such essential services as the Post Office, banks (ANZ, Bank of the South Pacific, Western Union and the Bank of the Cook Islands (BCI), pharmacies, the Police Station, supermarkets, Punanga Nui Market for local produce and crafts, a department store, shops, cafes, bars and restaurants.
 There are several ATM machines located around town for your convenience.

 On Rarotonga, business hours are Monday to Friday from 8am to 4pm, and Saturday from around 8am until 12noon.
 Please note that banks close at 3pm on weekdays.
-Westpac is the only bank that opens on Saturday mornings from 9am to 12noon for teller services only.
+Bank of the South Pacific is the only bank that opens on Saturday mornings from 9am to 12noon for teller services only.

-Supermarkets are open to 4pm on Saturdays, small local grocery stores keep longer hours, usually from around 7am to approximately 9pm, the Six/Eleven stores around the island are open 6am to 11pm daily, and Wigmore’s Superstore is open 24/7 in Vaimaanga, which is 3.6km from the Resort.
+Supermarkets are open to 4pm on Saturdays, small local grocery stores keep longer hours, usually from around 7am to approximately 9pm, convenience stores around the island are generally open 6am to 9pm daily, and Wigmore’s Superstore is open 24/7 in Vaimaanga, which is 3.6km from the Resort.

-Almost all facilities are closed on Sundays for religious observance, or operate on restricted hours; however, the Treasure Chest, Raro Style Gift Shop and Wine Box and Island Deli at The Rarotongan are open throughout the weekend.
+Almost all facilities are closed on Sundays for religious observance, or operate on restricted hours; however, the 24/7 Raro Style Gift Shop / Convenience Store beside The Rarotongan Reception offers a wide range of necessities for guests.

-Wigmore’s Waterfall (also known as Papua in the Cook Island’s Maori tongue [or Papua Waterfall]) is the lone waterfall attraction that we’re aware of throughout the Cook Islands.
-Reachable by hiking trail or four-wheel vehicle, Rarotonga's only fall is also known as Papua Waterfall, because water from the Papua stream spills down the cliff into a beautiful swimming hole.
+Wigmore’s Waterfall (also known as Papua in Cook Island’s Maori) is the only waterfall in the Cook Islands.
+Reachable by hiking trail or four-wheel vehicle.